Donate Join Us

 What is the course of the illness?

 The course varies between patients.
 Many patients respond well to immunotherapy, though recovery can be slow.
-Early treatment typically leads to better outcomes.
+A degree of residual memory problems after DPPX encephalitis is common.
+It is thought that starting treatment soon after the development of neurological symptoms leads to better outcomes.
 Without treatment, the condition can be severe and potentially life-threatening.
-Relapses may occur, requiring ongoing or repeated treatment.
-It is important to follow up in the long-term to monitor for relapses.

 Can it be prevented?